Marine logarithm tables of whole numbers and example of how to use them

 Marine logarithm tables: recall

-The purpose is to calculate the height of the sun (Hc) without a calculator.
+The purpose is to calculate the altitude of the sun (Hc) without a calculator.

 The use of logarithm tables will replace multiplication with addition.

-We will find an example and two exercises completed in the interactive worksheet (tables) page in the calculated Height section.
+We will find an example and two exercises completed in the interactive worksheet (tables) page in the calculated altitude section.

 The idea is to continue with the concept of the DR position, and intercept but we no longer use the rule of signs (positive or negative)